rickardlindberg/rliterate/rliterate.markdown

 * Drag and drop does not work om Mac (incorrect coordinate calculations?)
 * Dynamic scripting
     * Show graph paragraph based on data paragraph defined earlier on the page (or on other page)
+* Editors: highlight the word/fragment that is double clicked